 How can you get back on course when all you can see is what’s not working in your life?

 - You examine your mindset and challenge the negative thoughts that have kept you stuck up until now.

 - You recall times in your life when you took risks and succeeded.

 - You remind yourself of the successes you’ve had up to this point in your life.

 - You determine the best next step on your journey and you take action.

 I remember working with one of my executive clients who was navigating a career choice.
 She was a Director in her organization and had been with them for 6 years.
-She had great ideas that she knew could positively shape the direction of her company and position them as a leader in their industry.
+She had great ideas that she knew could positively shape the direction of her company and position it as a leader in the industry.

 And most importantly she reconnected to her WHY every single day.
 She knew the difference she could make and the impact she wanted to have.

 Together, we came up with an action plan to make that dream a reality.
 Guess what?
 She got the job!